Elevation gain: 1,500 feet

 - 22 different types of flowers (we think)

-- 13 dogs climbing Harney, including 3 who were bigger than me
+- 13 dogs climbing the mountain, including 3 that were bigger than me

 - 7 gigantic piles of horse poop (wasn’t on the scavenger hunt; my husband just wanted to count them)